chekos/pypums/CONTRIBUTING.md

 1. Add any changes you want
 1. Add tests for the new changes
 1. Edit documentation if you have changed something significant
-1. Run `make codestyle` to format your changes.
-1. Run `STRICT=1 make check-style` to ensure that types and docs are correct
-1. Run `STRICT=1 make check-safety` to ensure that security of your code is correct

 ## Other help